Data Cleaning in Machine Learning

-To perform the data analytics properly we need variety of data cleaning methods.
+To perform the data analytics properly we need a variety of data cleaning methods.
 Data cleaning depends on the type of data set.
 We have to deal with missing or different types of improper entries.
-So let’s see overall strategy.
+So let’s see the overall strategy.

 Data Cleaning Steps in Machine Learning

 Removing Unwanted Observations

 The important step is to observe the dataset and try to identify independent and dependant variables according to the problem statement or business domain.
 It will be easy for us to delete the unwanted columns from the tabular data set.
 Also, we have to check whether the dataset contains any null value.
 For that, a function from the panda’s library ‘isnull ()’ is used.

 Let’s assign the variable to this table as df: